Kotlin/KEEP/proposals/change-defaulting-rule.md

 To understand the impact of this change, we need to consider whether the annotation was defined in Java or in Kotlin.
 The reason is that annotations defined in Java may _not_ define `property` as one of their targets.
 As a consequence, the proposed defaulting rule effectively works as "apply to parameter and field".
 This is exactly the behavior we want, as described in the _Motivation_ section.

 To understand whether the choice between `property` and `field` is required in the rule above, we have consulted open source repositories (for example, [query in GitHub Search](https://github.com/search?q=%40Target%28AnnotationTarget.PROPERTY%2C+AnnotationTarget.FIELD%29+lang%3AKotlin&type=code)).
 The conclusion is there is an important amount of annotations with both potential targets in the wild, which makes is dangerous to scrape the defaulting between `property` and `field` altogether.

-### Migration period

-The complicated part in this case is to ensure an orderly transition between the two different defaulting rules.
-For that matter, we define three different behaviors for the compiler:

-1. Apply the only-first defaulting rule (the "old" one),
-2. Apply the only-first defaulting rule, but warn when more than one target is applicable,
-3. Apply the proposed defaulting rule, which applies to both parameter and property/field.

-The Kotlin compiler currently behaves as (1).
-We propose to change the behavior to (2) for a period of time to be defined by the implementation, and then move to (3).
-During this transitional period the user may silence the warnings by explicitly choosing (1) or (3), or making use-site targets explicit.

-> [!NOTE]
-> If the Kotlin compiler supports flags, the behavior may be controlled by them.
-> - `-Xannotation-defaulting=only-first` corresponds to (1),
-> - `-Xannotation-defaulting=only-first-warn` corresponds to (2),
-> - `-Xannotation-defaulting=param-property` corresponds to (3).

-More concretely, the warning in case (2) should only appear when the behavior between (1) and (3) differs.
-This means that:

-- The annotation should _not_ have a explicit use-site target,
-- Both the `param` and one of `property` or `field` targets should be allowed for the specific element.

-If the user wants to keep the only-first behavior but _not_ receive any warnings, the workaround is to explicitly write the use-site target.
-This is also a future-proof way to keep the current behavior.

-> [!TIP]
-> _Tooling support_: in response to this warning, editors supporting Kotlin are suggested to include actions to make them go away.
-That may include enabling the proposed flag project-wise, or making the use-site target for an annotation explicit.